 The history of 73 Class Diesel Locos

 When the whole of the first order was delivered, these units replaced all steam shunting on the North Coast line and the Sydney Metropolitan area, as well as at Goulburn.
 Their presence was an immediate success and a further 30 units were ordered.
-The last of these arrived in March 1973 and this brought to an end all remaining steam shunting operations thoughout the state.
+The last of these arrived in March 1973 and this brought to an end all remaining steam shunting operations throughout the state.
 Units 7301 and 7321 were initially based at Eveleigh Depot.

 Built by: Walkers of Maryborough, QLD in 1970-1973